zd3nik/SubSim/README.md

     Sleep    |  The submarine does not move from its current square.
              |  Allows 2 equipment charges.

-### Orders that do not leave power available for charging:
+### Commands that do not leave power available for charging:

-    Order    |  Description
+    Command  |  Description
     ===============================================================================================
     Ping     |  Activates sonar to discover the exact location and approximate size of all objects
              |  within sonar range.
              |  The range of the sonar ping is determined by the amount of charge the sonar has.
     -----------------------------------------------------------------------------------------------
-    Fire     |  Fires a single torpedo to a specified coordinate.
+    Fire     |  Fires a single torpedo to a specified coordinates.
+It will detonate when it
+             |  reaches the destination coordinates.
              |  The range of the torpedo is determined by the amount of charge the torpedo has.
-             |  If the target coordinate is out of the torpedo range it is unsuccessful.
+             |  If the target coordinates are out of the torpedo range the torpedo does not
+             |  detonate.
     -----------------------------------------------------------------------------------------------
     Mine     |  Deploy a single stationary mine in a square north, east, south, or west of the
              |  submarine.
 The mine must be fully charged for a successful deploy.